-Creation of an Employee Reference File (ERF).
-This file contains data on all Philips' employees worldwide; Implementation of a Long Term Incentive Plan (LTIP), which outlines the criteria for granting stock options; Unification of recruitment services (ERS).
-All recruitment procedures throughout the company are harmonised; Creation a uniform learning system (ELS).
+- Creation of an Employee Reference File (ERF).
+This file contains data on all Philips' employees worldwide; - Implementation of a Long Term Incentive Plan (LTIP), which outlines the criteria for granting stock options; - Unification of recruitment services (ERS).
+All recruitment procedures throughout the company are harmonised; - Creation a uniform learning system (ELS).
 The aim of this Employee Learning System is to train Philips' employees throughout the world in the exact same way.
+33

+During a presentation at an international conference, Jeroen Terstegge, Privacy Officer and Legal Counsel of Royal Philips Electronics, outlined which areas of the company would be affected by the TOP program Philips and the process of standardisation of procedures34:

+- Globalisation / Regionalisation

+- Shared Service Centers

+- Global Transborder Data Networks

+- Global Purchasing Agreements

+- Centralisation

+- Customer and HR Information Systems

+- Uniform Policies on Marketing and HR

+- Outsourcing

+- Customer Care

+- IT

-33 Counse a presentation at an international conference, Jeroen Terstegge, Privacy Officer and Legal el of Royal Philips Electronics, outlined which areas of the company would be affected by the TOP Philips and the process of standardisation of procedures 34 : isation / Regionalisation Shared Service Centers Global Transborder Data Networks Global Purchasing Agreements Centra lisation Customer and HR Information Systems Uniform Policies on Marketing and HR Outsou urcing Customer Care IT - of the fact that all management procedures are being standardised, no general policies are ated with regard to the remuneration of the worldwide workforce. model o ch higher quality levels in all products and services, Philips has created a business excellence called Business Excellence through Speed and Teamwork (BEST).
-The measures for this quality progran Customers are fully satisfied by the quality of Philips' products and services Employees develop and use their full potential Shareholders get a premium return on their investment Suppliers choose to work with Philips as this generates superior value for both The larger community appreciates Philips' contribution to the quality of life 35
+In spite of the fact that all management procedures are being standardised, no general policies are formulated with regard to the remuneration of the worldwide workforce.

+To reach higher quality levels in all products and services, Philips has created a business excellence model called Business Excellence through Speed and Teamwork (BEST).
+The measures for this quality program are:

+- Customers are fully satisfied by the quality of Philips' products and services - Employees develop and use their full potential - Shareholders get a premium return on their investment - Suppliers choose to work with Philips as this generates superior value for both - The larger community appreciates Philips' contribution to the quality of life35